polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 ![Configuring Magic](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/config-component.jpg)

-Notice, you should be careful as you edit your server's configuration settings, since this might result in that your server becomes erronously configured, resulting in that your system stops working - In addition to that if you edit your server's configuration erronously, you might open up your server such that malicious adversaries gains access to your system.
-The configuration component also have helper UI elements to help you configure things such as OpenAI and SMTP.
+You should be careful as you edit your server's configuration settings, since this might result in that your server becomes erronously configured, resulting in that your system stops working - In addition to that if you edit your server's configuration erronously, you might open up your server such that malicious adversaries gains access to your system.
+The configuration component have helper UI elements to help you configure things such as OpenAI and SMTP, giving you a graphical user interface to edit some of its most important parts.

-## Configuration sections
+## Frontend configuration

-What configuration sections your particular server has obviously depends upon which apps, and/or modules you've installed, and which settings these modules depends upon - However, below is a list of the common _"system configuration settings"_ Magic relies upon out of the box, and what these configuration settings implies.

-**frontend**

 The `magic:frontend:urls` section allows you to explicitly specify CORS, implying frontend URLs that are allowed to retrieve data from the backend.
 Its default setting implies _all_ URLs are allowed to retrieve data from your backend, but sometimes you need to explicitly specify one or more URLs here.
 You can do this by adding a comma separated list of URLs in this setting.

-**smtp**
+## SMTP configuration

-This `magic:smtp` section allows you to specify which SMTP server Magic should use for sending emails.
+The `magic:smtp` section allows you to specify which SMTP server Magic should use for sending emails.
 Some modules such as the registration module needs to be able to send emails to function optimally.
 This section allows you to specify which SMTP server settings to use when sending emails.
 Most parts of this section is self explanatory, but the `from` section is the default from name and address to use, which is only used if an email is sent _without_ explicitly declaring who it originated from.

-**databases**
+## Database configuration

-These are your database connection strings.
+The `magic:databases` section allows you to configure your database connection strings.
 Magic supports 4 relational database types, these are as follows.

 * `sqlite` - SQLite
 * `mysql` - MySQL